Guinea orders legal proceedings against ousted President Conde | Politics

 Guinea orders legal proceedings against ousted President Conde

-Guinea's attorney general has ordered legal proceedings against ousted President Alpha Conde and 26 of his former officials for alleged crimes including acts of violence while in office, a court document showed on Wednesday.
-Conde, 84, was overthrown in a military coup last September by officers who now run the country.
-Anger against him had mounted after he altered the constitution to run for a third term in 2020.
+Guinea's attorney general has ordered legal proceedings against ousted President Alpha Conde and 26 of his former officials over violence surrounding Conde's disputed bid for a third term, a court document showed on Wednesday.
+Conde, 84, was overthrown in a military coup last September by officers who now run the West African country.
+Anger against him had mounted after he altered the constitution to run for re-election in 2020, which he won.

-The charges against him and his allies range from complicity in murder and assault to destruction of property, referring to violence that broke out around the disputed election, according to a document signed by the attorney general.
-Conde's decision to run for a third term sparked repeated protests resulting in dozens of deaths, including at least 17 in skirmishes between protesters and police after the vote.
+The charges against Conde and his allies include complicity in murder and assault, sexual violence and forced disappearances arising from civil unrest that broke out around the disputed election, according to a document signed by the attorney general.
+Conde's decision to run for a third term sparked repeated protests resulting in dozens of deaths as police cracked down with force on demonstrators, both before and after the election.

+Rights group Amnesty International said that at least 50 people were killed and over 200 injured in the months leading up to the vote.
+At least 17 people were killed in the days after. https://www.reuters.com/article/us-guinea-election-idUSKBN2781QB State security forces "benefited from total impunity in complicity with those in power in Conakry at the time", said the court document.

+In it, the attorney general asked the district attorney to immediately initiate legal proceedings against Conde and a number of others including the former prime minister and former minister of defence.
+It also ordered legal proceedings against anyone who participated in the destruction of buildings during the protests, and anyone who organised marches that led to violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)